Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Numerical Studies

 In the above cost gap ratio, $\kappa^{\pi}$ denotes the long-run average cost incurred by the platform under policy $\pi$:

 which consists of payments made to the carriers on the platform and penalty costs incurred due to unsatisfied demand (if any).

 In addition to the cost gap ratio, we are also interested in the \emph{\textsf{SP} ratio}, which captures carriers' booking channel selection behavior.
 More specifically, the \emph{\textsf{SP} ratio} under a given policy is defined as the percentage of carriers who confirmed a load booking immediately upon their arrival through posted pricing, among all carriers who delivered a load.
 Under the posted price mechanism, all carriers can confirm a load instantly and the \textsf{SP} ratio is equal to one.
-In contrast, under the auction mechanism, all carriers have to wait until the end of a period for load confirmation and the \textsf{SP} ratio is equal to zero.
-For the hybrid mechanism, the \textsf{SP} ratio is somewhere in between zero and one, which reflects the proportion of carriers who do not need to wait and are able to book a load instantly upon arrival.
+For the hybrid mechanism, the \textsf{SP} ratio is somewhere between zero and one, which reflects the proportion of carriers who do not need to wait and are able to book a load instantly upon arrival.

-Table \ref{Table: simulation results with the basic setting} summarizes the cost gap ratio and the \textsf{SP} ratio under \textsf{SP}, \textsf{AUC} and \textsf{HYB}.
-We observe that the gap between the simulated long-run average cost under all the three policies and the fluid bound decreases as the platform's market share (and hence the system size) becomes larger, which is consistent with our findings in Theorems \ref{theorem: SI_bound}-\ref{theorem: asymptotically optimal HYB auction}.
+Table \ref{Table: simulation results with the basic setting} summarizes the cost gap ratio and the \textsf{SP} ratio under \textsf{SP} \rr{and \textsf{HYB}}.
+We observe that the gap between the simulated long-run average cost under \rr{both} policies and the fluid bound decreases as the platform's market share (and hence the system size) becomes larger, which is consistent with our findings in Theorems \ref{theorem: SI_bound}-\ref{theorem: asymptotically optimal HYB auction}.
 Moreover, our numerical results suggest that the \textsf{SP} ratio under \textsf{HYB} increases and becomes closer to one as the market size grows.
 This implies that most carriers can confirm a booking instantly and do not have to wait for load confirmation under the \textsf{HYB} mechanism.
-From Table \ref{Table: simulation results with the basic setting}, we can clearly see a trade-off between the two competing performance metrics, the cost gap ratio and the \textsf{SP} ratio.
-In particular, a lower long-run average cost comes at the expense of a higher proportion of carriers who need to wait for load allocations.
-Compared with \textsf{SP} and \textsf{AUC}, \textsf{HYB} achieves a balanced trade-off between the cost gap ratio and the \textsf{SP} ratio.
 In view of this, the \textsf{HYB} mechanism can be an attractive alternative for platforms that care about both their cost performance and the carriers' waiting time experience.